 There are numerous pieces of powder coating equipment required for a complete line.
 These range from sandblasting boxes or booths and curing ovens at the large scale end to hanging racks and guns at the smaller.
 If you wish to buy powder coating supplies, there are many suppliers operating across Australia.
-The cost of powder coating equipment varies by scale and quality.
+The cost varies by scale and quality.
 A complete powder coating kit including hooks, air line, gun, tapes and powder cups can cost $650.
 A gun system with a powder fluidising drum can cost $5,000.
-When applying thermosetting powders, an oven is needed.
-You can find either a new or used powder coating oven for sale from Australian retailers.

-The cost of powder is calculated by the pound, with greater quantities charged at lower rates.
+The cost of powder is calculated by the pound based on coverage, with greater quantities charged at lower rates per pound.
 The less common or more specialised a colour, the more expensive it is.
 An average powder might cost $25-40 per kilogram, but can be anywhere up to $100 a kilogram.
 If you are interested in more detailed pricing of equipment and powder coating paint supplies, take a look at our pricing article.

 Whether a hobbyist or a professional business, the powder coating industry is growing.
 Given that powder coat is long lasting, easy to apply, durable, protective, and attractive, it is no wonder.
 To find out how your project can benefit from powder coatings, or if you would like to find powder coating supplies, contact us!

-In answer to the question “how much does powder coating cost?”, Australia has numerous powder coating supplies companies and services, and prices from east coast to west coast may vary.
-The services include industrial and commercial powder coating as well as services for consumer in terms of coating smaller objects in smaller volumes.
-Use the map above to find a local powder coater.
-Of course we couldn’t include every powder coating company from the enormity that is Australia, but for a closer look at local areas, we have dedicated pages as listed below.
+Australia has numerous powder coating supplies companies and services, and prices from east coast to west coast may vary.
+The services include industrial and commercial powder coating as well as services for consumers in terms of coating smaller objects in smaller volumes.
+Take a look at the Australia-wide map on our pricing page to see your nearest powder coater, or we have dedicated local pages as listed below.